holdenweb/xl-tables/README.md

 whose description (and the link to the data file) can be found [here](http://www.hscic.gov.uk/searchcatalogue?productid=13317&q=title%3a%22GP+Earnings+and+Expenses%22&sort=Relevance&size=10&page=1#top)

+Not mentioned in the presentation was the real point of the project, a module called `xltables.py` which caan extract tables of the same format from any wokrbook opened with `openpyxl`.

 I was interested principally in determining how difficult it would be to extract the data, since many "open data" policies similarly result in the production of data in computationally intractable forms.
-This stands in the way of progress in data-based journalism and also in fact-based decision making.
+This stands in the way of progress in areas like data-based journalism and in fact-based decision making.

 Since it turned out to involve a significant effort, this made me realize that it might be